-Three takeaways from Maryland's 55-41 win over Loyola-Chicago in Charm City College Classic
+Three takeaways from Maryland's 55-41 win over Loyola Chicago in Charm City College Classic

 2. Bruno Fernando needs to think more about expanding his offensive game.

 If the past two games showed anything about how much the 6-foot-10 Angolan has improved, it’s in his ability to consistently knock down midrange jumpers and an occasional 3-pointer.
-He did it against both Purdue and Loyola-Chicago.
+He did it against both Purdue and Loyola Chicago.

 Though it will obviously help his NBA stock to prove to scouts that he is more than just an old school back-to-the-basket center, which is becoming something of a dinosaur in this new age of basketball, it will help the Terps as well.